oulufeng/Python_learning/README.md

 # Python_learning
-some basic codes including  games, machine-learning, and so on.
+Difficulties about some basic codes including  games, machine-learning, and so on.
 All of them are based on python